naellis89/documentation/source/api_documentation/conversion_reporting.md

 This is a description of some of the parameters in the previous cURL example.

-    curl -u 'example@callcenter.api:secretPW':
+    curl -u 'example@callcenter.api:secretPW'
-If using cURL, this is how credentials are passed.
+*    If using cURL, this is how credentials are passed.
 The username is ‘example@callcenter.api’ and the password is ‘secretPW’.
 The two strings need to be separated with a colon character.

     'https://api0.invoca.net/api/2015-07-01/calls/23.xml' -k -v
-: The URL where the call result is sent.
+*    The URL where the call result is sent.
 The API version is “2010-04-22” and the unique Conversion Reporting ID is “23”.

     -d reference_id='2935812450'
-: This ID (if provided) needs to be unique for each call within a call center, and is the handle for future updates on this call or conversion.
+*    This ID (if provided) needs to be unique for each call within a call center, and is the handle for future updates on this call or conversion.

     -d start_time_t='1273589993'
-: The call start time in UTC.
+*    The call start time in UTC.

     -d called_phone_number='+1 8773593504'
-: The phone number the caller dialed.
+*    The phone number the caller dialed.

     -d calling_phone_number='+1 2143283408'
-: The phone number the caller is calling from.
+*    The phone number the caller is calling from.

     -d sku_list[]='DVD'